 All Adults Are the Protectors of All Children

 Active shooter drills are giving kids a lifetime of anxiety.
 Emergency gun violence drills are for adults – not 6 year olds.
 Port-a-potties in classrooms as a public surrender to the coming gun violence.
+Let’s ban active shooter drills – they are traumatic for children.

 How many teachers have combat training or signed up to pack a weapon when they entered the profession?
 Turnover in education is already a huge problem.
 Packing a gun is what police and soldiers do.
 Shooting someone takes training – shooting the right person takes extensive training.